AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-De elementtypen Afbeeldingssets, Spin-sets, Gemengde mediasets en Carousel-sets kunnen niet worden gedownload.
+De volgende elementtypen kunnen niet worden gedownload: Afbeeldingssets, centrifuges, gemengde mediasets en carrouselsets.

-U kunt Experience Manager-elementen downloaden met de volgende methoden:
+U kunt elementen van Experience Manager downloaden met de volgende methoden:

 <!-- * [Link Share](#link-share-download) -->